Elegant and pristine, a metal photo print may be one of the best ways to display an image.

 |Single MetalPrint (float mount hanger)||$92.50|

 |Single MetalPrint (5/8″ post, 1/4″ acrylic finish)||$155.00|

 |Single MetalPrint (1″ post, 1/2″ acrylic finish)||$205.00|

 A petit 4×4″ print costs just $11.
 However, prices easily add up fast.

 Bay Photo’s largest available prints can easily exceed $1000.
 What’s more, there are added fees for mounts, frames, and specialized coatings.

 While it’s possible to get a bargain through Bay, adding on a bit to your budget can make a worthwhile difference.

 Chromaluxe is a bit different from other metal photo print producers.
 Our other listings are marketed directly to customers.
 Chromaluxe, on the other hand, offers its services to outsourcing partner labs.

 The company is best known for its line of High Definition Metal Prints.
 They’re very high-quality.
-In fact, they’re nice to the extent that many vendors (like Pictorem) opt to outsource their print jobs to the lab.
+In fact, they’re nice to the extent that many vendors (like Pictorem’s HD Metal Prints) buy their print medium ans work closely together.

 - Breaking the mold.
 The Chromaluxe print process is unique, using a dye sublimation technique that creates more vibrant results.
 Their labs are staffed with professionals that have mastered the art of infusing images into metal.